 This season, our biggest concern becomes how to maintain moisture while the air is dry.
-With a few tweaks, the right products and good routine, your hair can survive the long, dark winter season as we count down the days ‘til spring.
+With a few tweaks, the right products, and a good routine, your hair can survive the long, dark winter season as we count down the days ‘til spring.

 This is one of the most important tips.
 Fortifying your hair with nutrients, moisture, and protein if you are not protein sensitive, helps prevent breakage, brittleness, and keeps our waves hydrated.